wikimedia/operations-debs-varnish4/doc/sphinx/include/counters.rst

 n_vcl_discard – Number of discarded VCLs (DIAG)

+vcl_fail – VCL failures (INFO)
+	Count of failures which prevented VCL from completing.

 bans – Count of bans (INFO)
 	Number of all bans in system, including bans superseded by newer bans and bans already checked by the ban-lurker.